Virviglaz/stm32f0xx/README.md

 /* use timer 14 with 2500kHz frequency */
 tim_dev tim14 = get_tim_dev(14, 2500, 0);

-/* set manually the timebase (prescaller and period) */ tim_set_timebase(tim14, 1000, 1500);
+/* set manually the time-base (pre-scaler and period) */ tim_set_timebase(tim14, 1000, 1500);

-/* enalbe PWM output at PB1 or if defined TIM14PWM1_REMAP at PA4 */
+/* enable PWM output at PB1 or if defined TIM14PWM1_REMAP at PA4 */
 tim_pwm_enable(tim14, 1, 1000);

 /* change the duty cycle */